saturnlighting/literature-review/README.md

 <!-- E.g. road lighting? -->

 The review is organized as follows.
-Chapter 2 describes the search strategy and the information extracted from the papers.
+Chapter 2 describes the search strategy and information extracted from the papers.
 Chapter 3 presents the results of the papers reviewed.
 Chapter 4 critically analyses the results and identifies gaps in the research.
 Chapter 5 closes the work with the conclusions.

 # Methodology